madetech/handbook/roles/reliability_engineer.md

 Everything else is optional but highly sought after.
 We would love you to have experience in:

 - Writing code with Acceptance Test Driven Development
-- Component based design techniques like using pattern libraries, styled components, CSS-in-JS, BEM, and/or SUIT CSS
+- Component based design techniques such as using pattern libraries, styled components, CSS-in-JS, BEM, and/or SUIT CSS
 - The React ecosystem including a TDD approach

 ## Salary